Next Generation STEM Internship Program

 - Be a U.S. citizen or legal permanent resident at the time of application

-- Be a rising junior or senior and in good standing at an accredited high school or enrolled in an accredited home school program in Anderson, Blount, Knox, Roane or Loudon County
+- Be a rising junior/senior or a recently graduated senior (within two years of graduation who has not yet enrolled in college) or in good standing at an accredited high school or enrolled in an accredited home school program in Anderson, Blount, Knox, Roane or Loudon County

 - Be at least 16 years of age by the time of appointment